-You will need to know the CPU make and model to search it up on Google for its specsheet.
+You will need to know the CPU make and model to search for it on Google for its spec sheet.

-Image: Under the CPU specifications, you can find out the number of cores a processor has in the manufacturer’s spechsheet.
+Image: Under the CPU specifications, you can find the number of processor cores in the manufacturer’s spec sheet.
 Source: Intel

 2. Through Task Manager

-In the following image you can see that the Intel Core i7-7700HQ has 4 cores.
+In the following image, you can see that the Intel Core i7-7700HQ has four cores.

 The amount of cores you need depends upon your needs.

-The most basic CPUs available at the moment for laptop and desktop are the Intel Celeron CPUs.
-These have 2 cores.
+The most basic CPUs available currently for laptops and desktops are the Intel Celeron CPUs.
+These have two cores.

-The next level of CPUs in the budget category are the AMD Athlon and the Intel Pentium series.
-These can feature upto 4 cores.
+The next level of CPUs in the budget category is the AMD Athlon and the Intel Pentium series.
+These can feature up to 4 cores.

-I generally do not recommend going for dual core Intel Celeron CPUs as they can show limitation even in the most basic work environments.
+I do not recommend using dual-core Intel Celeron CPUs, as they can show limitations even in the most basic work environments.

-For basic computing, 4 cores is what I recommend.
+For basic computing, four cores are what I recommend.

-If you are a gamer, or a casual editor and a designer, 4-6 cores are recommended.
-You are looking into the likes of Intel Core i3/Core i5 and AMD Ryzen 3/Ryzen 5 CPUs here.
+If you are a gamer, a casual editor, or a designer, 4-6 cores are recommended.
+You are looking into Intel Core i3/Core i5 and AMD Ryzen 3/Ryzen 5 CPUs here.

 These are often used by professional gamers and professionals needing a light workstation.
-Here you can expect to find CPUs offering 8 cores such as AMD Ryzen 7 or the Intel Core i7 processors
+You can expect CPUs offering eight cores, such as AMD Ryzen 7 or the Intel Core i7 processors.

 Workstation Grade CPUs

-Here, sky is the limit.
-Workstation grade CPUs can feature upto 64 cores.
+Here, the sky is the limit.
+Workstation-grade CPUs can feature up to 64 cores.

 What You Need to Know About Cores

-They share some resources like Level 3 cache, memory controllers, and the system interface which connect to other devices, however, the ALU, Control unit, and Level 1 and 2 cache are built internally into each core as far as the current architecture stands.
+They share resources like Level 3 cache, memory controllers, and the system interface, which connects to other devices.
+However, the ALU, Control unit, and Level 1 and 2 caches are built internally into each core as far as the current architecture stands.

-To understand the need of cores and how having more cores affect the performance let us start with understand what single core processors are/were.
+To understand the need for cores and how having more cores affect performance, let us start with understanding what single-core processors are/were.

 In the early days of computing, processors only had one core.
 This was responsible for being the brain of the processor.

-Some of the important sub units of CPU are as follows (You DON’T, need to know these for the purpose of this article)
+Some of the essential sub-units of CPU are as follows (You DON’T need to know these for this article).

-- Arithmetic Logic Unit: Where the logical and arithmetic operating happen.
-If CPU is the brain of a computer.
+- Arithmetic Logic Unit: Where the logical and arithmetic operations happen.
+Suppose the CPU is the brain of a computer.
 ALU is the brain of a CPU.

-- Floating Point Unit: A supporting unit for ALU for performing computations with complex decimal number.
+- Floating Point Unit: A supporting unit for ALU for performing computations with complex decimal numbers.

 - Registers: Temporary storage for executing operations.
-Also server as status flags.
+Also, the server has status flags.

 - Control Unit: For instruction execution.
 Works as the orchestrator.

-- Cache: Very fast memory for fetching data and instruction.
+- Cache: High-speed memory for fetching data and instructions.

-All of these sub units within a Single Core are the key ingredients of the Fetch-Decode-Execute cycle.
+These sub-units within a Single Core are the critical ingredients of the Fetch-Decode-Execute cycle.

-Since a single core CPU has only a single set of the sub units it could only perform a single Fetch-Decode-Execute cycle at a time.
+Since a single-core CPU has only a single set of subunits, it can only perform a single Fetch-Decode-Execute cycle simultaneously.

-The scheduling algorithms used made it seem that the computer was multitasking, but in an actual sense, the core was just handling different processes and switching between them indiscernibly fast!
+The scheduling algorithms made it seem that the computer was multitasking, but in a genuine sense, the core was handling different processes and switching between them indiscernibly fast!

-As the market demanded faster and faster performance from CPUs.
-Initially, the answer was to increase the clock speed of the Single Core CPU.
+As the market demanded faster performance from CPUs.
+Initially, the answer was to increase the clock speed of the single-core CPU.